Canon 1D Mark IV vs Sony A7R II

 |16 MP, APS-H Sensor||42.2 MP, Full Frame Sensor|

 |Optical viewfinder||Electronic viewfinder (2400k dots)|

 |3.0" LCD, 920k dots||3.0" LCD, 1229k dots|

 |10 shutter flaps per second||5 shutter flaps per second|

 |Lens stabilization only||In-body stabilization|

 |1500 shots per battery charge||290 shots per battery charge|

 |156 x 157 x 80 mm, 1230 g||127 x 96 x 60 mm, 625 g|

 Body comparison: Canon 1D Mark IV vs Sony A7R II

 An illustration of the physical size and weight of the Canon 1D Mark IV and the Sony A7R II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark IV – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is considerably smaller (50 percent) than the Canon 1D Mark IV.
 Moreover, the A7R II is substantially lighter (49 percent) than the 1D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.